Iowa Employer Law Blog

 Jan.
-29, 2013 – Janet E. Phipps Burkhead, Iowa Employer Law Blog, Iowa Intellectual Property Blog
+29, 2013 – The Dickinson Law Newsroom, Iowa Employer Law Blog, Iowa Intellectual Property Blog

 Hallmark Cards, Inc. prevailed in a $735,000 action brought against a former employee for breaching a confidentiality and separation agreement.
 Defendant Janet Murley was downsized from Hallmark in 2002 as a result of corporate restructuring.
 From 1998 to 2002, Murley served as Hallmark’s group vice-president of marketing.
 In her capacity, Murley was responsible for product and business development, advertising, and research, and had access to confidential information including Hallmark’s business plans, market research, and financial information.